MapsPeople/docs/collections/_product/index.md

 MapsIndoors consists of:

 * A Content Management System (CMS)
-* Three SDKs
+* Three SDKs:
+  * Android
+  * iOS
+  * JavaScript
-* Three standard apps
+* Standard apps built on top of each SDK
-* A webkiosk solution
+* A kiosk web app
-* An integration API
+* An Integration API

 All of these will be presented below.